w3f/Grants-Program/Chess-On-Chain.md

 ## Additional Information :

-**How did you hear about the Grants Program?** personal recommendation
+**How did you hear about the Grants Program?** personal recommendation From Bill Laboon

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.
 Footer